elchininet/custom-sidebar/README.md

 ## Templates

-Some config options and item properties, as `title`, `sidebar_editable`, `name` `notification`, and `info`, admit templates. `custom-sidebar` admits two templating systems, [JavaScript templates](#javascript-templates) or [Jinja templates](#jinja-templates). `JavaScript` templates are processed faster because the rendering is done in client side, `Jinja` templates need to perform a [websocket call] to receive the template result, but in general you should not notice many differences between the two in terms of performance.
-The main difference between the two templating systems (apart from the syntax) is that `JavaScript` can access client side data like DOM APIs and can return [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), and `Jinja` templates are mostly agnostic to the device in which `Home Assistant` is being executed.
+Some config options and item properties admit templates. `custom-sidebar` admits two templating systems, [JavaScript templates](#javascript-templates) or [Jinja templates](#jinja-templates). `JavaScript` templates are processed faster because the rendering is done in client side, `Jinja` templates need to perform a [websocket call] to receive the template result, but in general you should not notice many differences between the two in terms of performance.
+The main differences between the two templating systems (apart from the syntax) are that `JavaScript` can access client side data like DOM APIs, can return [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and can work with [reactive variables](https://github.com/elchininet/home-assistant-javascript-templates?tab=readme-ov-file#ref-and-unref). `Jinja` templates are mostly agnostic to the device in which `Home Assistant` is being executed, cannot return Promises and do not support reactive variables.

 ### JavaScript templates